collective/alm.solrindex/alm/solrindex/README.txt

 will be limited to that list.
 You can also enable it by default in your Solr config file.

-The retrieved data is stored in the ``_highlighting`` attribute on the SolrIndex object.
-To allow retrieval by the returned brains, they need to be able to retrieve the index object from the catalog.
+The retrieved data is stored in the ``highlighting`` attribute on the returned brain.
+To use the custom ``HighlightingBrain``, the index needs to be able to connect to its parent catalog.
 The code attempts to retrieve a named utility for this, and will attempt to use Acquisition to find the id of its immediate parent.
 Failing that, it defaults to using ``portal_catalog``.
 If the code cannot determine the name of your catalog automatically and you want to use highlighting, you will need to change the ``catalog_name`` property of the SolrIndex to reflect the correct value.

 To retrieve the highlighting data, the brain will have a ``getHighlighting`` method.
 By default, this is set to return the highlighting data for all